coder/sshcode/README.md

 to the remote server every time you connect.

-This operation may take a while on a slow connections, but will be fast on follow-on connections to the same server.
+This operation may take a while on a slow connections, but will be fast on follow-up connections to the same server.

 To disable this feature entirely, pass the `--skipsync` flag.